gnr2/smart-contract-assessment/README.md

 - **Deposit Ether:** The owner can deposit Ether into the contract.
 - **Withdraw Ether:** The owner can withdraw a specified amount of Ether from the contract.
 - **Set New Owner:** The current owner can set a new owner for the contract.

-## Usage

-This contract was developed and tested using the [Remix IDE](https://remix.ethereum.org/) with Solidity version 0.8.0.

-To call the functions: `deposit` and `withdraw`, an owner must first be set to a valid address using the `setOwner` function.
-You can set the account used to deploy the contract as the owner address.

 ### Functions